Fred-III-Whiteman/Fred-III-Whiteman/README.md

 ### Hi there 👋
-My name is Fred and im currently a student at NAIT, in the DMIT computer Software development program.
+My name is Fred and im a NAIT graduate for DMIT computer Software development program.

-### 🌱 I’m currently learning:
-- Lua

 ### 📈 GitHub Statistics: